PedestrianDynamics/jupedsim/docs/pages/jupedsim/jupedsim_install_executables.md

 Your system will warn you that the developer cannot be verified.
 Go ahead an open it anyway!

-{% include note.html content="For the very first execution of `jpscore`, open it via right-click and explicitly allow it to run."%}

 ### Windows

 Double-click the `jpscore` installer and click on `next` a couple of times.